 Don’t get me wrong.
 Diamonds are beautiful.
 If you’ve always dreamt of owning your very own diamond engagement ring, then you can stop reading here.
 But if you’re one of the growing number of people looking for an alternative to the traditional engagement ring, then this article is for you.

-Here are 4 questions to ask to determine if a non-diamond ring (or at least one without a diamond as the centre stone) is right up your alley.
+Here are 4 questions to ask yourself to determine if a non-diamond ring (or at least one without a diamond as the centre stone) is right up your alley.

 What is your budget?